Health care in Australia

+History

+When the First Fleet established a colony in Australia in 1788, healthcare was rudimentary.
+There were very few doctors and medical care was largely the responsibility of individuals and their families.
+Early settlers relied on traditional remedies and the skills of the few medical professionals available.
+Public health was a concern, with outbreaks of diseases like smallpox and tuberculosis, which led to the establishment of some primary public health measures.

+By the mid-19th century, Australia's population began to grow, and so did its healthcare infrastructure.
+Medical schools were established in Sydney (in 1856) and Melbourne (in 1862), and there was an increasing professionalization of medical care.
+However, health care was still largely a private matter, and many Australians had to pay for medical services out of their own pockets.

+The early 1900s marked a shift in Australia's approach to health care.
+As the country industrialised and urbanised, there was a growing recognition of the need for a more organised and comprehensive healthcare system.
+The post-war period saw notable changes in Australia's healthcare system.
+After WWII, there was a strong push for the development of a comprehensive public health system that would be available to all citizens, funded by the government.

+On 1 February 1984, Medicare was introduced by the leadership of prime minister Bob Hawke, becoming the cornerstone of the Australian health care system.

 Statistics

-In 2005/2006 Australia had (on average) 1 doctor per 322 people and 1 hospital bed per 244 people.
+In 2015, Australia had (on average) 3.52 physicians per 1000 population and, in 2022–23, 2.5 hospital bed per 1000 population.
 At the 2011 Australian Census 70,200 medical practitioners (including doctors and specialist medical practitioners) and 257,200 nurses were recorded as currently working.
 In 2012, the Australian Institute of Health and Welfare recorded data showing a rate of 374 medical practitioners per 100,000 population.
 The same study reported a rate of 1,124 nurses and midwives per 100,000 population.

 Along with many countries around the world, there is a shortage of health professionals in Australia despite growth in the health workforce in previous years.
 From the years 2006–2011 the health workforce employment rate increased by 22.1%, which is reflected in the increase from 956,150 to 1,167,633.

 In a sample of 13 developed countries, Australia was eighth in its population weighted usage of medication in 14 classes in 2009 and also in 2013.
 The drugs studied were selected on the basis that the conditions treated had high incidence, prevalence and/or mortality, caused significant long-term morbidity and incurred high levels of expenditure and significant developments in prevention or treatment had been made in the last 10 years.
 The study noted considerable difficulties in cross-border comparison of medication use.

-Australia's health-expenditure–to–GDP ratio (~9.5%) in 2011–12 was slightly above average compared with other OECD countries.
+Australia's health-expenditure–to–GDP ratio (9.9%) in 2022–23 was slightly above average compared with other OECD countries.